 - Be mindful of responses from a place of anger or hurt.
 Pause and collect your thoughts when needed.

-Your divorce may not look like something on the Hallmark Channel (one of my favorite channels by the way,) but you have the opportunity to frame your divorce journey with the best intentions, which is a great place to start.
+Your divorce may not look like something on the Hallmark Channel (one of my favorite channels, by the way,) but you have the opportunity to frame your divorce journey with the best intentions, which is a great place to start.

 Founder & Managing Director

-Nikki is a 16-year financial services professional, a Certified Divorce Financial Analyst ®, and the primary divorce financial strategist for The FIIRM Approach.
-She helps female breadwinners prepare for divorce to avoid common financial mistakes and confidently maintain their financial security.
-She uses proven strategies within the FIIRM Approach methodology so her clients can manage their money, debt, and credit in their new financial life.
-TAKE ACTION & LEARN about the tools that can help make your new money life easier.
-Grab your FREE Ultimate Resource Guide HERE.
+Nikki is an experienced financial services professional, a Certified Divorce Financial Analyst ®, and the primary divorce financial strategist for The FIIRM Approach.
+She helps female breadwinners prepare for divorce to avoid common financial mistakes and confidently maintain their financial security post-divorce.
+She uses proven strategies within the FIIRM Approach methodology so her clients can manage their money, debt, and credit and be connected to the right resources for the next phase of life.
+TAKE ACTION & LEARN about the tools that can help make your pre and post-divorce easier.
+Grab your FREE Divorce Support Pack.